-Health and Wellt eing (SA Objectives 4 and 5) Scenario 1a \checkmark Scenario 1b \checkmark Development will improve the choice of housing, allowing existing residents to move to new homes, as either children move out o This ought to have a positive effect on health and wellbeing and help to maintain community identity. r families expand.
-Nature of effects The growth scenarios tested would lead to increased pressure on the primary school, and would generate car trips to access empleading to a minor increase in greenhouse gas emissions.
+Health and Well Health and Wellbeing (SA Objectives 4 and 5) Tieditii diid Welli Jenny (SA Objectives 4 and 3) Scenario 1b ✓ Development will improve the choice of housing, allowing existing residents to move to new homes, as either children move out of This ought to have a positive effect on health and wellbeing and help to maintain community identity. r families expand.
+Nature of effects The growth scenarios tested would lead to increased pressure on the primary school, and would generate car trips to access emp leading to a minor increase in greenhouse gas emissions.
 Conversely, development could help to support the viability of village s housing to the area, but the numbers involved are small.
 Higher levels of development could detract from the open, low density, historic setting in Hallaton which could affect community id entity.
 The scale of development involved would not have an effect on levels of air quality.
-The Kibworth SDA would be accessible to result unlikely to lead to significantly increased trips through the settlement itself from elsewhere. idents in Hallaton, but The population in Hallaton aged 0-15 is considerably higher than the District average, with over 25% of people aged 0-15.
-There people between 35-54. are over 30% of Sensitivity of The primary school in Hallaton is close to capacity and it is noted that the site is constrained with limited space to extend existing school. receptors receptors There are a number of different facilities in the village, although do currently cater adequately for the current population.
-Public transport poor, so it is not surprising that, 74% of people use a car or van to get to work, which is higher than the district average of 71%.
-Just ove from home at present too (Census 2011).
+The Kibworth SDA would be accessible to resunlikely to lead to significantly increased trips through the settlement itself from elsewhere.
+The scale of development involved would not have an effect on levels of air quality.
+The Kibworth SDA would be accessible to residents in Hallaton, but unlikely to lead to significantly increased trips through the settlement itself from elsewhere.
+The population in Hallaton aged 0-15 is considerably higher than the District average, with over 25% of people aged 0-15.
+There people between 35-54. are over 30% of Sensitivity of The primary school in Hallaton is close to capacity and it is noted that the site is constrained with limited space to extend existing school. receptors There are a number of different facilities in the village, although do currently cater adequately for the current population.
+Public transport links are poor, so it is not surprising that, 74% of people use a car or van to get to work, which is higher than the district average of 71%.
+Just over 13% work from home at present too (Census 2011).
 Likelihood of It is likely that there would be an increase in greenhouse gas emissions due to new residents being located in this settlement, whi car travel that is likely to continue.
-Whilst the increased growth could help to support the viability of village amenities, it is unclear occur, or if the scale of growth would be adequate to make a difference. - effects Contributions to education and health facilities would be secured, but it is likely this would not be within Hallaton.
+Whilst the increased growth could help to support the viability of village amenities, it is unclear occur, or if the scale of growth would be adequate to make a difference. effects Contributions to education and health facilities would be secured, but it is likely this would not be within Hallaton.
 Although new homes could benefit local communities, it is not possible to predict who would buy these homes.
 Significance Development will increase greenhouse gas emissions, as jobs and facilities are very likely to be accessed by car.
-However, this s residents to remain in the area by providing new affordable housing, which could be positive for community identity.
-For Scenario employment growth in Kibworth which could possibly support improved access to jobs.
-However, the need to tackle unemployment and so the effect on unemployment/deprivation is not anticipated to be significant.
-1b, there would a ilso be
+However, this scenario also supports residents to remain in the area by providing new affordable housing, which could be positive for community identity.
+For Scenario 1b, there would also be employment growth in Kibworth which could possibly support improved access to jobs.
+However, the need to tackle unemployment is not critical in Hallaton and so the effect on unemployment/deprivation is not anticipated to be significant.